Nate96/time-tracker/README.md

 # Time Tracker
-A simple CLI tool that track time while completing tasks.
+A simple CLI tool that tracks time while completeing tasks.

 # How to Use